Diff-TTSG: Denoising probabilistic integrated speech and gesture synthesis: Experiments

 \section{Experiments}

 We now detail the uni-modal and multimodal perceptual evaluations we performed to validate our proposed method, and the results we obtained.
 The evaluation design builds on the best practises from speech \cite{prahallad2013blizzard} and motion synthesis \cite{kucherenko2021large,yoon2022genea,kucherenko2023evaluating}.
-Compared to the recent prior paper on ISG \cite{wang2021integrated}, our evaluation more carefully control for the effect of synthesis quality when assessing how appropriate the different modalities are for each other.
-Example stimuli are available at the webpage \href{\webpageurl}{\webpageurltext}.
+Compared to the recent prior paper on ISG \cite{wang2021integrated}, our evaluation more carefully controls for the effect of synthesis quality when assessing how appropriate the different modalities are for each other.
+Example stimuli are available on the project webpage \href{\webpageurl}{\webpageurltext}.